auhowielau/hu-lab/content/en/home/gallery.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Welcome to **VSLab**" content = "Vision & Security Laboratory" align = "left"  # Choose `center`, `left`, or `right`. opacity = 0.5 # 透明度取值0-1
+  title = "Welcome to **VSLab**" content = "Fast Online Object Tracking and Segmentation: A Unifying Approach [learn more](http://www.robots.ox.ac.uk/~qwang/SiamMask/)" align = "left"  # Choose `center`, `left`, or `right`. opacity = 0.5 # 透明度取值0-1

   # Overlay a color or image (optional).
   #   Deactivate an option by commenting out the line, prefixing it with `#`.
   # overlay_color = "#666"  # An HTML color value.
-  overlay_img = "header1.jpg"  # Image path relative to your `static/media/` folder.
+  overlay_img = "siammask.png"  # Image path relative to your `static/media/` folder.
   overlay_filter = 0  # Darken the image.
 Value in range 0-1.

   # Call to action button (optional).